emanuel-kopp/Labelyst.jl/README.md

 ## Basic usage

+The package is registered at the General registry and can be installed with `add Labelyst`.
 The input `DataFrame` needs to have one column named `ID` and one column named `label`.
 The `ID` column will be used to make the QR-code, it is advisable not to use too long IDs (e.g. for 500 samples, just use _s001-s500_ or something similar).
 The column `label` will be used for the human-readable part of the label: here one can add information about treatments, blocks or similar.
 Depending on the input parameters provided, one of the defined methods of `labelyst()` will be called to flexibly produce labels for different situations (i.e. pot labels, adhesive labels, ...)

 # Examples
 ## Create labels to print on adhesive paper